mimikefas/Supply-Chain-Report/README.md

 # General (Across 2024 & 2025)
 	•	Port Harcourt is a strategic revenue hub – ₦43.98B in total revenue signals this location as a key sales driver.
 Ensuring smooth logistics and supplier availability here could protect revenue flow.
-	•	BLEEF National Poot Pro is the revenue leader – ₦13.5B makes it the top product.
+	•	Believe National Put Pro is the revenue leader – ₦13.5B makes it the top product.
 Any supply delay on this product could have major revenue impact.
 	•	Revenue volatility is very high – Month-over-month changes ranged from +356% to −85%, showing unstable demand or external market influences like pricing or competition.
 	•	July and August drive peak sales – These may be seasonal periods.
 Forecasting and stock buildup ahead of these months is advisable.

 # 2024 Insights
 	•	Explosive growth noticed – 2024 saw quarterly growth over 361,000%, possibly due to a major operational shift, campaign, or new product.
-	•	Partially Shipped orders brought high revenue – This suggests customer demand remains even when supply is delayed, but it may also reflect fulfillment challenges.
-	•	Top product in 2024 was lower-priced (₦3.5M) – Revenue distribution is wide across many SKUs.
+	•	Top product in 2024 was lower priced (₦3.5M) – Revenue distribution is wide across many cities.

 # 2025 Insights
 	•	Revenue dropped significantly – Total dropped to ₦12.73M with a −37% quarterly decline, which is concerning.
 It could be linked to lower demand, supply issues, or external market pressure.
 	•	Some months performed very poorly (−100%) – This might indicate either stockouts or data gaps.
 Worth investigating further.
+        •	Partially Shipped orders brought high revenue – This suggests customer demand remains even when supply is delayed, but it may also reflect fulfillment challenges.

 ## Customer & Order Insights
 	•	Old customers are more reliable and active – They placed 23,469 orders vs. 14,971 for new customers.
 Retention strategies seem to be working, and customer loyalty is strong.
 	•	Port Harcourt and Lagos dominate orders – These areas may deserve more focus in supply chain planning, warehousing, and marketing spend.
 	•	Late deliveries are a concern – Over 7,000 late orders, with 2,416 returns, shows a pain point in logistics.
-Old customers still remained loyal despite delays — possibly due to brand trust.
+Old customers still remained loyal despite delays possibly due to brand trust.
 	•	Delivery performance affects new customer trust – Late deliveries among new customers could hurt retention, especially without strong onboarding or experience.
 	•	High return volume – A return rate this high may point to issues in quality control, wrong shipments, or unmet expectations.

 ## Supplier Insights
 	•	A few suppliers carry most of the load – Nguyen Matthews and Fitzpatrick supply the majority of stock.
-Heavy dependence on them could be risky if there’s a disruption.
+Heavy dependence on them could be risky if there is a disruption.
 	•	Revenue is concentrated in a few suppliers – Bowers and Sons alone generated ₦21.64B.
 Strong relationships and contract stability are crucial.
-	•	Supplier performance varies by rating – Surprisingly, some “Poor” or “Unrated” suppliers generated billions, suggesting rating doesn’t always align with financial contribution.
+	•	Supplier performance varies by rating – Surprisingly, some “Poor” or “Unrated” suppliers generated billions, suggesting rating does not always align with financial contribution.
 Review your rating criteria.
 	•	Excellent-rated suppliers are underutilized – They supply fewer units, yet generate strong revenue.
 These suppliers might be more scalable than currently assumed.
-	•	Unrated and Unknown suppliers contribute significantly – This points to a data quality issue: important vendors aren’t fully profiled or evaluated.
+	•	Unrated and Unknown suppliers contribute significantly – This points to a data quality issue, important vendors are not fully profiled or evaluated.

-## High-Level Strategic Takeaways
+## Review
-	1. Demand is strong, but supply inconsistencies (stockouts, late deliveries) risk losing market share
+	1. Demand is strong, but supply inconsistencies (stockouts, late deliveries) risk losing market share.
-	2. A few locations and products drive most of the revenue — protect and invest in them
+	2. A few locations and products drive most of the revenue — protect and invest in them.
-	3. Returns and late deliveries are hurting efficiency and possibly customer experience
+	3. Returns and late deliveries are hurting efficiency and possibly customer experience.
-	4. Revenue volatility across months shows the need for better sales forecasting
+	4. Revenue volatility across months shows the need for better sales forecasting.
-	5. Supplier rating system may need revision — top revenue suppliers aren’t always rated highest
+	5. Supplier rating system may need revision — top revenue suppliers are not always rated highest.